sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 She needs to see the data from B&M against Shopify in real time.

-Sigma allows Lucy to copy and paste the Shopify data into an Input Table and then is able to compare online vs B&M sales by category and SKU.
+Sigma allows Lucy to copy and paste the Shopify data into an input table and then is able to compare online vs B&M sales by category and SKU.

 This informs her about the strengths and weakness of the online business vs the established B&M, right away.

 ### How to build it: